AdobeDocs/experience-manager-cloud-service.de-DE/help/implementing/developing/headless-journey/update-your-content.md

 <!--You should continue your AEM headless journey by next reviewing the document [How to Put It All Together - Your App and Your Content in AEM Headless](put-it-all-together.md) where you learn how to take your AEM Headless project and prepare it for going live.-->

-Sie sollten Ihre AEM kopflosen Journey fortsetzen, indem Sie das Dokument [Wie Sie mit Ihrer Headless-Anwendung leben](go-live.md) überprüfen, wo Sie Ihr AEM Headless-Projekt tatsächlich live mitnehmen!
+Sie sollten Ihre AEM Headless-Journey fortsetzen, indem Sie sich das Dokument [How Go Live with Your Headless Application](go-live.md) ansehen, in dem Sie Ihr AEM Headless-Projekt live mitnehmen.

-[Wie Sie Einzelseitenanwendungen (SPA) mit ](create-spa.md) AEM erstellen, zeigt Ihnen auch, wie Sie bearbeitbare SPA mit AEM SPA Editor-Framework erstellen und externe SPA integrieren können, sodass Sie bei Bedarf Bearbeitungsfunktionen aktivieren können.
+[Wie Sie Einzelseiten-Apps (SPA) mit ](create-spa.md) AEM erstellen, zeigt Ihnen auch, wie Sie bearbeitbare SPA mithilfe des SPA Editor-Frameworks von AEM erstellen sowie externe SPA integrieren können, sodass Sie bei Bedarf Bearbeitungsfunktionen bereitstellen können.

 ## Zusätzliche Ressourcen {#additional-resources}